 The government has an online checker to help you see if you are eligible for the scheme, and if so how much you can claim.

 help claimants navigate the Self-Employment Income Support Scheme is here.

 If you have

 been overpaid, made a mistaken claim, were not eligible or would like to make a

 voluntary repayment, guidance is here.

-people will be eligible for other government support including Universal Credit and business interruption loans.
+people will be eligible for other government support including Universal Credit.

 The Department for International Trade has issued guidance for UK businesses trading overseas during the crisis.